-When comparing Roam Research vs Obsidian md, the Slant community recommends Roam Research for most people.
-In the question“What is the best cross-platform note taking app?”
-Roam Research is ranked 22nd while Obsidian md is ranked 29th.
+When comparing Roam Research vs Obsidian md, the Slant community recommends Obsidian md for most people.
+In the question“What are the best knowledge base systems for personal use?”
+Obsidian md is ranked 1st while Roam Research is ranked 7th.
+The most important reason people chose Obsidian md is:

 Ranked in these QuestionsQuestion Ranking

 Pro In place page creation / linking with brackets or hashtags

 Pro Rename a page and all everything that references it renames as well